nicolecai77/p8105_hw5_gc2942/hw5.md

 ## Problem 2

-Iterate over file names and read in data for each subject.
+Create a dataframe, import data by iterating over file names and read in data for each subject.

 ``` r
 file_df =